Pre-order Annuals for

 Choose high quality

-plants that do not require deadheading.
+plants that do not require deadheading and pinching.
 All the plants that

 we sell are sterile and do not have to have the dead flowers

 removed.
 They are self-cleaning.